Esri/idp/Documentation/SAML/Configure Azure Entra ID.md

 ## Workaround the Azure SAML assertion group size limit

 In Azure, the number of groups emitted in a SAML assertion is [limited to 150](https://learn.microsoft.com/en-us/entra/identity/hybrid/connect/how-to-connect-fed-group-claims).
-If you have users who are present in more than 150 groups, you will need to use one of the following workarounds.
+If you have users who are present in more than 150 groups, the SAML assertion response from Azure will not contain group membership.
+To obtain group membership information for such Azure users, you will need to use one of the following workarounds.

 - Use the Azure group filtering options.
 Add a filter in the advanced section of Azure group claims to ensure the response only includes the groups you want to send to ArcGIS